 Browse our Foundation, Undergraduate, Postgraduate and Short Courses

 The LCC experience is all about learning by doing.
-As an LCC student you’ll get your hands dirty and develop your skills in outstanding technical spaces.
-Our facilities are industry standard and include photographic and television studios, darkrooms, prototyping labs, gallery spaces, printing studios and newsrooms.
+As an LCC student, you’ll get your hands dirty and develop your skills in outstanding technical spaces.
+Our facilities are at an industry standard and include photographic and television studios, darkrooms, 3D workshop, prototyping lab, gallery spaces, printing studios, and newsrooms.

-Our courses are known for being industry focused and you’ll be taught by an inspiring community of experienced academics, technical experts and leading specialist practitioners.
+Our courses are known for being industry focused and you’ll be taught by an inspiring community of experienced academics, technical experts, and leading specialist practitioners within our Design School, Media School, and Screen School.

-We offer undergraduate and postgraduate courses in journalism, advertising, PR and publishing, photography, film, television and sound, communications and media, graphic communication, spatial communication, design cultures and interactive and visual communication.
+We offer a range of undergraduate and postgraduate courses in subjects such as journalism, advertising, PR and publishing, photography, film, television and sound, graphic communication, illustration and visual communication, animation, games, design management, branded spaces and interactive and information design.

 We contribute to the advancement of these disciplines and the industries and communities we serve by encouraging independent, agile and persistent experimentation.